 Mountain Safety At Ski Apache is a top priority.

 - We strive to provide detailed guidelines and rules to adhere to on and off the mountain.

 - We actively monitor slow zones on the mountain and other high traffic areas across the resort.

-- Continually educate our employees and our guests of things to be constantly aware of in order to ensure safety.
+- Continually educate our employees and guests on things to be constantly aware of to ensure safety.

 - Continual safety training with Ski School instructors and lift operators.

 - Note: All employees in uniform are able to assist with safety questions and are encouraged to enforce safety regulations at the resort.